DFE/MONK/doc/source/intro.rst

 What Is The Problem?
 --------------------

 This framework is intended for developers of :term:`embedded systems<embedded system>` like ourselves.
-We found that testing our systems manually via serial shell or ssh was not very convenient in the long run, because for new devices new tests needed to be repeated again and again.
+We found that testing our systems manually via serial shell or ssh was not very convenient in the long run, because for new products the tests needed to be repeated again and again.
 We were also aware that many :term:`open source` projects use :term:`unit tests<unit test>` for writing :term:`test suites<test suite>` for their :term:`regression tests<regression test>`.
 These tests are written in test methods or functions that can be executed by tools like :term:`nose` to generate a standardized output stating which tests have succeeded and which have failed.

 However, writing :term:`unit tests<unit test>` for testing :term:`embedded systems<embedded system>` directly is not so easy.
-The reason is that the code which runs on your embedded system (which we will call :term:`target device` from now on) cannot be accessed by the test code directly, because the test code runs on another computer that collects the test results, which we will call :term:`test host`.
-Therefore you need to implement additional layers of communication between :term:`test host` and :term:`target device`, which is complicated and error prone.

-Thus the problem about writing :term:`regression<regression test>` :term:`test suites<test suite>` is that the matter gets complicated because the communication of two devices is involved.
+The reason is, that the :term:`system under test` can not be accessed directly.
+It is on the :term:`embedded system`, while the test itself is executed on a test server in a :term:`Jenkins` job.
+This test server is called :term:`test host`.

+It would not make sense to run the :term:`system under test` on the :term:`test host`, because it will be executed on the :term:`embedded system` in the end.
+Therefore test success can only be determined on the :term:`embedded system`.

+It would also not make sense to run the :term:`test case` directly on the :term:`embedded system` because then test and :term:`system under test` could influence each other.
+Test results must also be accumulated and stored for future reviews.
+But a terror on the :term:`embedded system` might result in a state where files get deleted or cannot be retreived for other reasons.

+Therefore a separation of test environment and :term:`system under test` is not avoidable in :term:`embedded system` development.
+For future reference the computer that runs the tests will be called :term:`test host` and the :term:`embedded system` that runs the :term:`system under test` or is the :term:`system under test` is called :term:`target device`.

+To enable software developers to write tests that can be run in this complex setup measures of communication must be created between the :term:`test host` and the :term:`target device`.

 .. _intro-solution: